folio-org/folio-install/single-server.md

 The default procedure uses the [platform-core](https://github.com/folio-org/platform-core) configuration.

 To instead build a system based on [platform-complete](https://github.com/folio-org/platform-complete), adjust the `vb.memory` in the [Vagrantfile](Vagrantfile) to be approximately 20GB.
+In `nginx-stripes.conf` replace `platform-core` with `platform-complete`.
 Throughout these instructions, replace every mention of `platform-core` with `platform-complete`.

 3. Bring up the Vagrant VM, log into it